heated birdbaths

 (Hilton, NY)

-During my big 4th of July picnic, my brother noticed a baby bird that had fallen out of it's nest.
+During my big 4th of July picnic, my brother noticed a baby bird that had fallen out of its nest.

 Being the animal lover that I am, I had to remedy the situation.
-The little bird had luck on it's side.

 Everyone at the picnic had parked on the grass and he was laying about an inch from one of the tires.

-We found the nest in the tree above him and put him back inside.
 The next day I went to check on him and he had fallen out again and the nest was on the ground next to him.

-My mother knew he would not survive if we tried to care for him ourselves.
 I was heartbroken at the thought of him starving to death but there wasn't much else I could do.

 I found a big pine tree branch and covered him up so he would be out of the sun and hidden.